 The disowned parts of experience that are too painful to be with or that you will not accept are part of yourself

-The process of connecting with aspects of personal or collective experience that you were previously closed to and integrating them into your way of being e.g. awakening to awareness, awakening the energy body, sexual awakening
+The process of connecting with aspects of personal or collective experience that you were previously closed to and integrating them into a heartful, direct, open, clear way of being e.g. awakening to awareness, awakening the energy body, sexual awakening

-There are a lots of aspects to this, but the most important one is becoming one with the Universe in a way where you no longer have any thoughts, behaviours, desires or experiences that are not explicitly for the benefit of all beings, including yourself
+There are a lots of aspects to this, but one important aspect is becoming one with the Universe in a way where your life becomes a meme that is entirely about expression of a force that is here in service to collective awakening

 The understanding that everything we experience is grounded in physical reality.
-Recognising that our physical and energy bodies will impact how we see, feel, think about and experience things.
-Knowing that awakening requires us to process trauma and integrate new parts of ourselves in our physicality as much as our mind.
+Recognising that your physical and energetic body will impact how you see, feel, think about and experience things.
+Knowing that awakening requires you to process trauma and integrate new parts of yourself in your physicality as much as your mind.

 1. Felt-sense definition: The sense of spaciousness, nebulosity and voidness that can arise in subjective experience – creating a greater sense of freedom of expression